Local doctors react to new state numbers showing COVID-19 cases on the rise in vaccinated people

 "These vaccines have been very, very notably successful, not 100 percent successful, but they're very successful in preventing the major consequences," said Dr. Jeffrey Jahre of St. Luke's.

-He said much of the breakthrough cases are due to the emergence of the Delta variant, which is more transmissible than previous variants.
+He said many of the breakthrough cases are due to the emergence of the delta variant, which is more transmissible than previous variants.

 "Make sure that you do get vaccinated and that if you are eligible to get the booster, I would strongly recommend that you get your booster vaccine and we know that is even going to be increased from the current groups that have authorization," said Dr. Jahre